aloicerains/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 #### Tasks

 - [ ] Changing home IP
-- [ ] Shwoing attached IPS: The script displays the all active IPv4 IPs on the machine it's executed
+- [ ] Showing attached IPS: The script displays the all active IPv4 IPs on the machine it's executed
 - [ ] Bash script listening on local host on the port 98